8 Tips to Get Your Family to Save Money

 Don’t get the kids all excited about getting a house in 6 months unless that is achievable for you.

-Our family side hustles include writing, cash for cans, buying things to resell, occasionally Airbnb, blogging and more.
+Common family side hustles include cash for cans, buying things to resell, occasionally Airbnb, gardening, babysitting and odd jobs.

 3. Have Splurge/Sanity Money